 2013 Ford F-150 Performance

-Reviewers appreciate the F-150’s broad engine lineup, saying power is sufficient with the base V6 and that the optional engines are great choices to make towing and hauling heavy loads easy.
+Reviewers appreciate the 2013 Ford F-150’s broad engine lineup, saying power is sufficient with the base V6 and that the optional engines are great choices to make towing and hauling heavy loads easy.
 They also like the standard six-speed automatic transmission, which has smooth shifts and helps deliver decent fuel economy for a full-size pickup.
 While the F-150 is capable of towing and hauling great loads, critics say it still has a composed, comfortable ride.
-Some reviewers do note that the F-150’s size erodes its steering quality somewhat, but that overall, the truck is fairly easy to steer and maneuver.
+Some reviewers do note that the F-150’s size erodes its steering quality somewhat, but they say that overall, the truck is fairly easy to steer and maneuver.

 - "With a string of modern engines, including a turbocharged V6, and the latest in transmission and 4x4 mechanical componentry, the F-150 shows it isn't resting on its laurels." -- Kelley Blue Book